memgraph/docs/mage/applications/power-grids-application.md

 ### Minimum spanning tree designed for power grids

-In the case of a network failure, a smart grid should be able to automatically recofigure itself and continue energy distribution without additional disruptions.
-The generation of minimum spanning trees could overcome potential points of failure by enabling smart grids to heal themselvs and propose new configurations within the network.
-While such an algorithm would require significant resources, Memgraph with its in-memory implementation ensures real-time computation.
+In the case of a network failure, a smart grid should be able to automatically reconfigure itself and continue energy distribution without additional disruptions.
+The generation of minimum spanning trees could overcome potential points of failure by enabling smart grids to heal themselves and propose new configurations within the network.
+While such an algorithm would require significant resources, Memgraph, with its in-memory implementation, ensures real-time computation.

 ### Finding shortest paths